AprilSylph/XKit-Rewritten/docs/Chapter 4.1 - Feature metadata.md

 | **Description** | Whether or not this feature is deprecated.  |
 | **Example**     | <pre lang="json">"deprecated": true</pre>   |

-Deprecated features are hidden on all installations by default, allowing it to be discontinued without being outright removed.
+Deprecated features are hidden on all installations by default, allowing features to be discontinued without being outright removed.

 Only installations with "special access" to a given deprecated feature will continue to be able to enable and run it.